zizc0de/nuxt-currency-conversion/README.md

 - Use component (until the smallest component is better)
 - Use state and props
 - Use event handling and emitted event
+- Push this project to your github (from the first commit)
 - etc with your creativity

-- Push this project to your github (from the first commit)
+## Stages
+### First stage
+Create your dummy data for currencies list with the exchange rate.
+Then push with branch name (feature/dummy-data).

+### Final stage
+Integrate your apps with the [Exhange Rate API](https://exchangeratesapi.io/).
+Then push with branch name (feature/integrate-api).

 ## Resources
 - [Nuxt.js](https://nuxtjs.org/)